-- carbohydrates in their diets.
-However, most people tend to eat too much fat, saturated fat, and cholesterol.
-Most - people eat enough - meat to get plenty of zinc and iron.
+People in Waswanipi get enough protein and carbohydrates in their diets.
+However, most people tend to eat too much fat, including saturated and trans fat, and cholesterol.

+Most people eat enough meat to get plenty of zinc and iron.
 People in all age groups eat fewer fruits, vegetables, and milk products than recommended.
-This leads to - low levels of important nutrients like calcium, - T magnesium and some vitamins - V - Children get about 13% of their daily calories from drinking pop and other sweet drinks (not including fruit juice).
+This leads to low levels of important nutrients like calcium, magnesium and some vitamins.

+Children get about 12% of their daily calories

+from drinking pop and other sweet drinks (not including fruit juice).
 The extra calories and sugar contribute to being overweight and can lead to diseases like diabetes.